DEIB-GECO/VarSum/README.md

-The user can also impose further constraints on the target population, like the presence/absence of specific variants and their relative position (same or different chromosome copy) and also impose the presence of variants in a precise genomic area or gene.
+The user can also impose further constraints on the target population, like the presence/absence of specific variants and their relative position (same or different chromosome copy), and also impose the presence of variants in a precise genomic area or gene.